GinoMan/PyPollyanna/docs/person.md

 ## PollyannaGroup class ##

 This class pretends to be a Dictionary/Array that contains all of the [`Person`](#Person-class) objects which it generates from a [CSV file](https://github.com/GinoMan/PyPollyanna/blob/master/docs/data.md).
+It acts as a wrapper for a list object that has all of the ['Person'][person-class] objects generated and provides a shuffle method that assigns everyone to random other persons in the list.
+It's also iterable so it can be used in `for ... in ...` loops and list comprehensions.

 ### PollyannaGroup Properties ###